fmerg/pymerkle/docs/encryption.rst

     tree.update(record=b'some byte sequence')

-This method is completely responsible for the tree' s gradual development, preserving its property of being *binary balanced* and ensuring that trees with the same number of leaves have the same topology (despite their possibly different gradual development).
+This method ensures that trees with the same number of leaves have the same topology (despite their possibly different gradual development).